abode1234/blog-website/src/content/blog/idor-comprehensive-security-guide.md

 ### Automated Discovery Methods

-At Google, we've developed sophisticated tools for IDOR detection.
-Here are some techniques you can implement:
+Various sophisticated tools and techniques have been developed for IDOR detection.
+Here are some methods that can be implemented:

 #### 1. Parameter Fuzzing
 ```python